Contents

 Row group

-For some very long tables, it might be useful for the the user to scroll the table content rows while table header (or footer) rows remain stationary.
+For some very long tables, it might be useful for the user to scroll the table content rows while table header (or footer) rows remain stationary.

 To indicate table header rows, put the row (or rows) between thead begin and end tags.
 To indicate table footer rows, put the row (or rows) between tfoot begin and end tags.
 To indicate table content rows, put rows between tbody begin and end tags.